gitusercz/Fosta/README.md

 ## 1 Plot

 There is a hungarian post type, that is "in hand" (ajánlott).
 Those cannot land into the postbox, but into the recipient's hands only.
-Postmen not necessarily try to use doorbell and wait for you.
+Postmen do not necessarily use the doorbell and wait for you.
 They have a built in doorbell: car horn.
-So they show up, use the horn, and if you hsppen to show up immediately you might get your letter.
+So they show up, horn, and if you happen to show up immediately you might get your letter.

 If not, the postman writes a notification that letter could not be delivered, therefore you are welcome in the following two weeks at the post office on the other half of the city in worktime.

 ## 2 Setup

-For convenience I have a custom built bostbox with plexi doors, so you do not have to open it, to see if you have mail.
+For convenience I have a custom built postbox with plexi doors, so you do not have to open it, to see if you have mail.
 I have installed a Raspberry Pi with camera to watch it.

 ## 3 How it works